Nanny state: United States

 By the 2000s, the term entered use in the United States by some political commentators.
-The term was used in an at-large sense against the legislative tendencies of liberal political ideology such as in the banishment of smoking in public places or the enactment of mandatory bicycle helmet laws.

-In 2012, a proposal by New York City Mayor Michael Bloomberg to restrict the sale of soft drinks in venues, restaurants, and sidewalk carts to 16 ounces led to the occasional derision of the mayor as "Nanny Bloomberg."

-David Harsanyi has also used the term to describe food labeling regulations, the legal drinking age, and socially conservative government policies.
+The term was used in an at-large sense against policies such as the banishment of smoking in public places or the enactment of mandatory bicycle helmet laws.
+In 2012, a proposal by New York City mayor Michael Bloomberg to restrict the sale of soft drinks in venues, restaurants, and sidewalk carts to 16 ounces led to derision of the mayor as "Nanny Bloomberg".
+David Harsanyi has used the term to describe food labeling regulations, the legal drinking age, and socially conservative government policies.
 Conversely, Dean Baker of the Center for Economic and Policy Research think tank used the term in 2006 to describe conservative policies that protect the income of the rich.

 China

-In September 2021, the Washington Post editorial board decried "dictatorships" that "impose decisions about what people can see, hear and — to the extent the regimes can manage it — think."
-Xi Jinping, as General Secretary of the Chinese Communist Party and President of the People's Republic of China, the board wrote, is "pushing the nanny state into people’s personal lives" with regulations on, among other matters, online gaming among the country's teenagers.
-"Not many [parents]," the board argued, "want to cede parenting decisions to an authoritarian party-state."
+In September 2021, the Washington Post editorial board decried "dictatorships" that "impose decisions about what people can see, hear and — to the extent the regimes can manage it — think".
+The board wrote that Xi Jinping, as General Secretary of the Chinese Communist Party and paramount leader, is "pushing the nanny state into people's personal lives" with regulations on online gaming among the country's teenagers, as well as other matters.
+The board added, "Not many [parents] want to cede parenting decisions to an authoritarian party-state."